allanschwartz/WhatIMade.Today/rev_engr_C/reverseengineering.md

 #### by Allan Schwartz

-Because I was inspired by Alon Fleiss’ [recent blog](https://blogcodevalue.wordpress.com/2018/10/08/code-archaeology-how-to-revive-a-more-then-30-years-old-game/)), I want to share my story about reverse engineering a stripped binary, also from roughly 30 years ago.
+Because I was inspired by Alon Fleiss’ [recent blog](https://blogcodevalue.wordpress.com/2018/10/08/code-archaeology-how-to-revive-a-more-then-30-years-old-game/), I want to share my story also about binary code, and also from roughly 30 years ago.

 Machine architecture and assembly language is very important in the embedded devices world.
-I was introduced to many assembly languages at the university:
+I was introduced to many assembly languages at the universities:

 -   CDC-6100 [COMPASS](https://en.wikipedia.org/wiki/COMPASS)
 -   IBM 360 [BAL](https://en.wikipedia.org/wiki/IBM_Basic_assembly_language_and_successors)
 -   Intel 8080 [Assembly](https://en.wikipedia.org/wiki/Intel_8080)
 -   [MIX](https://en.wikipedia.org/wiki/MIX) Assembly, for Donald Knuth's [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming) class

-At NASA, I had projects in COMPASS, BAL, PDP 11 [MACRO-11](https://en.wikipedia.org/wiki/MACRO-11) Assembly, and [IMLAC PDS-1](https://en.wikipedia.org/wiki/Imlac_PDS-1) Assembly.
+At NASA, I had several projects, in 7600 COMPASS, 360 BAL, PDP 11/70 [MACRO-11](https://en.wikipedia.org/wiki/MACRO-11) Assembly, and [IMLAC PDS-1](https://en.wikipedia.org/wiki/Imlac_PDS-1) Assembly.

 While working at [Bridge Communications](https://en.wikipedia.org/wiki/Bridge_Communications), where we built the first TCP/IP router, I wrote the micro-kernel.
 Although I wrote this in C, I debugged entirely in assembly, using a machine-code debugger within the ROM monitor.
 I learned to read [Motorola 68000](https://en.wikipedia.org/wiki/Motorola_68000) assembly and visualize the lines of C which generated that code.